essdocs/sims.primary.en-gb/_docs/classteacher/assessment/index.md

 > For teachers, there's a shortcut to **General Marksheets** and **Programme of Study Tracking Sheets** in the {% include glossarytooltip.html explain="Quick Links" %}.
 {:.tip}

+{% include faq.html explain="Data entry" %}

+On a marksheet there is always an active cell.
+You can enter results into the active cell with your keyboard.
+Or, use the [Result Picker](marksheets/result-picker).

+{% include faq-end.html  %}

 {% include faq.html explain="Marksheet creation" %}

 An Assessment Coordinator creates Marksheets.